ehwan/RustyLR/README.md

 );
 ```

 Note that the production rule `A -> A + A` has a shift/reduce conflict, and the reduce type is set to `ReduceType::Left` to resolve the conflict.
 Letting the reduce type to `ReduceType::Error` will cause an error when a conflict occurs.
-This is useful when you want to know unexpected conflicts in your grammar.
+This is useful when you want to know unexpected conflicts exist in your grammar.

 reduce/reduce conflict (e.g. duplicated rules) will be always an error.